AdityaVijay1/CMSLearningJournal/week-6-learning-journal.md

 # Description of the Task
 Forming a team for the group project based on interview's conducted previously, [Team Interviews](https://github.com/AdityaVijay1/CMSLearningJournal/blob/main/week-3-learning-journal.md#group-formation) and begin with setting up the resources that will be used by the team throughout the project along with other initial team tasks and discussions
 <br>
-# Goal: Form a team, setup group resources, begin with initial team tasks and discussions for ideas around the project
+# Goal: Form a team, setup group resources, begin with initial team tasks and discussions for ideas around the project.

 The main goal of this week's practical task is to establish efficient group collaboration for the project by forming teams based on interview responses and setting up integrated resources like Trello, Slack, and GitHub for seamless communication and task management as by effectively setting up project management tools and resources will enable smooth collaboration and task tracking.